Aruba

 The Guadiriki Caves contain two large chambers lit by sunlight coming through an opening.
 The chambers are connected by a tunnel that may require a light because the passageway often turns into a shadow world.
 Bats live in this cave system, but none on the island are infected with rabies.

 The Huliba Cave, also known as the Tunnel of Love, is a commercial cave that is explored primarily in darkness.
-You have to really like caves to venture into this one.
+You have to really, really like caves to venture into this one.
 I didn't consider it worth the hefty admission fee.

-Return to Aruba Homepage
+To Aruba Homepage